devbae/devbae-blog/_drafts/2020-06-08-writing-production-code-and-distributing-it.md

 ## What will go where?

 Considering the fact that you already know how to write `setup.py`, we will now decide how to make the package more modern by moving everything to `setup.cfg`.
 One very heavy fact (not easily digestible) is that we no longer use `requirements.txt` for dependency management in a package.
-So all you have to first do is create a `requirements.txt` and leave it blank.
+So all you have to first do it create a `requirements.txt` and leave it blank.

 Now, you r `setup.cfg` has to be populated with (Remove all the comments):